rachittshah/rachittshah.github.io/docs/blog/posts/2022-03-18-blog-Venture-Capital-in-Open-Source.md

 # **Opportunities**

 - The counter position to **compete** with incumbents.
 Make it hard for them to mimic your strategy.
 Copying should lead to cannibalizing their existing business.
 Medusa is a Shopify alternative.
-It’s unlikely that Shopify will open source.
+It's unlikely that Shopify will open source.
 Even if Medusa becomes a formidable competitor.
 - **Permissionless contribute** to open-source projects.
 Use open-source contributions to build a portfolio and find jobs.
 Laszlo Block, former VP of People Operations at Google, says the number of Google employees without a college education is rising.
 - Open-source alternatives avoid platform risk, vendor lock-in and rent-seeking behavior.
 Use code that you can **fork** **and self-host**.
 Platforms can raise prices without providing more value because switching costs are high.
 - Turn complaints into **contributions**.
 Accept pull requests.
 Along with feature requests.
 Augment your dev team with open-source contributions.